Losant/losant-docs/docs/dashboards/gps-history.md

 You may also include arrows on your history lines to show the direction of movement between your GPS points.

+### State Property Behavior

+By default, other state attributes available in the [advanced pin style](#advanced-pin-style-configuration) and [popup configuration](#popup-style-configuration) return the most recently received value for that attribute at the time of any GPS point.
+However, you may change this behavior to only provide state attributes that were reported at the same time as the GPS state report.
+In this case, other attributes that were not reported along with the GPS data will return `undefined`.

 ### Point Display Configuration

 Losant allows for customization of the pins for points on the map as well as the popups that appear when clicking on a map pin.